LuisAlbertoVasquezVargas/omarchy-configs/README.md

 # 🜲 Omarchy Configs

-Omarchy configs for **dual monitor setups with Dota 2 support and matchmaking enabled**.
+Omarchy configs for **dual-monitor setups with Dota 2 support and matchmaking enabled**.
 These are my personal system and UI configuration files, tuned for a fast, minimal workflow and reliable gaming experience on Omarchy OS.

 **Motivation:**